Widow

 • Before his death, he received an increment to his old age pension or his disability pension for her.

-Under the National Insurance Law, common-law spouses are defined as married for purposes of rights and obligations.
+Important!
+Common-law spouses are defined by the law as a married couple.
 Therefore, if you live under the same roof as spouses without being formally married, you must immediately notify the National Insurance Institute of your arrangement.
-Non-notification may cause you to incur debts that you will be required to repay.
+The lack of notification on your part may result in debts that you will have to repay.

 If the deceased left more than one widow behind, the rights of each widow shall be assessed as if she was an only widow.